muellermichel/Hybrid-Fortran/README.md

 * Hybrid Fortran has only been tested using Fortran 90 syntax and its GNU Make based build system only supports Fortran 90 files (f90 / F90).
 Since the Hybrid Fortran preprocessor only operates on subroutines (i.e. it is not affected by OOP specific syntax), this restriction can be lifted soon.
 Please let me know whether you would like to use Hybrid Fortran for more recent Fortran versions, such that I can prioritize these changes.

 * Hybrid Fortran maps your subroutines directly to CUDA Fortran subroutines, which leads to certain restrictions for subroutines calling, containing, or being called within GPU parallel regions:
-- subroutines being called within GPU parallel regions must reside in the same h90/H90 file as their caller.
+   * Subroutines being called within GPU parallel regions must reside in the same h90/H90 file as their caller.
-- subroutines containing or being called within GPU parallel regions must not contain `DATA`, `SAVE`, `RECURSIVE`, `PURE` or `ELEMENTAL` statements and must not be recursive.
+   * Subroutines containing or being called within GPU parallel regions must not contain `DATA`, `SAVE`, `RECURSIVE`, `PURE` or `ELEMENTAL` statements and must not be recursive.
-- subroutines may only contain one GPU parallel region.
+   * Subroutines may only contain one GPU parallel region.
-- subroutines containing or being called within GPU parallel regions may not call other subroutines containing parallel regions.
+   * Subroutines containing or being called within GPU parallel regions may not call other subroutines containing parallel regions.
 This restriction, however, may soon be lifted because of recent improvements in CUDA 5.

 * Arrays that are declared as domain dependant using `@domainDependant` directives must be of integer or real type (however any byte length within the Fortran specification is allowed).